LDubya/OpenKeyNav/docs/structural-navigation-mode-brief.md

 Previous- and next-target relationship commands likewise have no default key binding.
 Native Tab and Shift+Tab provide ordinary sequential focus; an application may invoke target commands explicitly for a specialized route.

+Previous- and next-context-start commands expose the horizontal semantic-region route programmatically and likewise have no default binding.
+If an application configures those commands, the configured chords are independent of the arrow-ownership override modifier.

 Do not include ordinary structural ancestors in this cycle; broaden and narrow already traverse them.